vladigleba/vladigleba.github.io/posts/basics/prayer.md

 The Bible tells us that Jesus, our example, was a man of prayer.
 If He had a need to pray, how much more do we?

-## Does God the Father want me to pray?
+## How does God feel about prayer?

 > If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father *give the Holy Spirit to them that ask him*?
 {% ct 'Luke 11:13' %}